leonprime/byf/README.md

     ./byf 4 4 4 oOvVzZiIlLnpstrY

 There's a lot of solutions, so this will take awhile.
-TODO XXX specify how much.
-Press `CTRL-C` to interrupt and print the solutions it found so far,
+Press `CTRL-C` to interrupt and print the solutions found so far,

 ### Verify pentominoes